LielAmar/Defeating-Frogger-with-AI/README.md

 - `--multi_test`: Whether to test multiple models or not.
 Default is `False`.

 * Note that when the game runs, you can click on "space" to change the speed of the game from 5 fps to the original fps given under the `fps` flag.

+## Difficulties

+The game has three difficulties:

+1. **Easy**: The basic difficulty, with cars moving horizontally.
+2. **Medium**: The intermediate difficulty, with cars moving horizontally and a train moving horizontally.
+3. **Hard**: The hardest difficulty, with cars moving horizontally, a train moving horizontally and logs moving vertically.

+To change the difficulty, you can change the `--train` flag to `True` and `--water` to `True`.

 ## Our Agents